Labor & Employment Guidance

 In line with legislation, pension insurance in Serbia is compulsory and is funded by contributions paid to the National Pension and Disability Insurance Fund by employers and employees, as well as budgetary subventions.
 Also available is additional private pension scheme, which is optional and entails voluntary contributions to private pension funds.

 In principal, insured individuals may qualify for an old-age pension or for an early retirement pension.
 An insured individual is entitled to old-age pension when they reach 65 years of age with at least 15 years of contributory service or when they reach a total of 45 years of contributory service.
-The Pension and Disability Insurance Act provides that women turning 63 years of age in 2020 are entitled to an old-age pension, provided they have 15 years of contributory service, whereas this Act provides for gradual equalization between men and women by 2031.
+The Pension and Disability Insurance Act provides that women turning 63 years and two months of age in 2021 are entitled to an old-age pension, provided they have 15 years of contributory service, whereas this Act provides for gradual equalization between men and women by 2031.

 The Pension and Disability Insurance Act provides for a different regime for calculating seniority for insured persons who have worked in particularly dangerous workplaces and jobs that are harmful to health (so-called “beneficial retirement”).